Calflora Taxon Report

 Accepted by CNPS + PLANTS

 [wildflower.org] Characteristics, Bloom Info, Distribution: Plant Characteristics Duration: Annual , Perennial Habit: Herb , Subshrub Fruit Type: Silique Size Notes: Up to about 2 feet tall.
 Bloom Information Bloom Color: White , Purple Bloom Time: May , Jun , Jul Bloom Notes: Sepals purple.
 Petals whitish, some with purple spots or veins.
-Distribution USA: CA Native Habitat: Serpentine barrens in chaparral, pine-oak or cypress woodland openings. (contributed by Mary Ann Machi)
+Distribution USA: CA Native Habitat: Serpentine barrens in chaparral, pine-oak or cypress woodland openings. (link added by Mary Ann Machi)

 Suggested Citation